Close Menu

 How do I close my company via Voluntary Dissolution?

-Strike Off is a process you can complete yourself by filling in and submitting form DS01 online or by posting the form to Companies House along with a £10 filing fee.
+Strike Off is a process you can complete yourself by filling in and submitting form DS01 online or by posting the form to Companies House along with the filing fee.
 Before you apply, there are several steps you must take to prepare the business for the dissolution process.

 • Inform all interested parties (creditors, staff, shareholders and HMRC) of your intention to dissolve the company.